browndragon/lair/packages/sg/README.md

 // Collectable coin pickups.
 class Coin extends SG.Member(
-    Phaser.GameObjects.PGroup,
+    Phaser.GameObjects.Image,
     class extends SG.PGroup {
-        static get overlaps() { return [Coin.Collectors] }  // Run an overlap test with the CoinCollectors.group.
+        static get overlaps() { return [Coin.Collectors] }  // Run an overlap test with the `CoinCollectors.group(...)`.
-        overlap(coin, collector) {  // And when they overlap, give the collector points and destroy the coin. coin.getCollected();
+        overlap(coin, collector) {  // And when they overlap, give the collector points and destroy the coin. collector.getScore(coin.value);
-            collector.getScore(coin.value);
+            coin.getCollected();
         }
     },
 ) {
     constructor(scene, x, y, value) { /* ... */ }  // Hardcode image; value determines penny/nickel/dime/quarter.
     getCollected() { /* ... */ }  // Play a chime, animate away, then `this.destroy()`.
 }
-Coin.Collectors = class extends Clubs.Club {}  // Nothing in here, just used for later reference the Club.
+Coin.Collectors = class extends SG.PGroup {}  // Nothing in here; the Coin's anonymous singleton group collides with it, and Player is a member -- this just avoids any circularity of reference, and would let other things collect groups too if you wanted.

 // Human-controlled sprite.
 class Player extends Member(Mob, Coin.Collectors) {